dependabot/api-docs/README.md

 GET https://api.dependabot.com/accounts
 ```

-Returns all Dependabot accounts that the authenticated user has access to
+Returns all Dependabot accounts that the authenticated user has access to.

 <details>
 <summary>Example response</summary>